PewhProgrammer/Membran/README.md

 A collaborative project between Saarland's HBK and UdS, Germany.

 ## Getting Started
-Our documentation of the project is attached at the first level.
-[PDF,GER]
+Our documentation[GER] of the project can be found here  -  [documentation.pdf](membran_doc.pdf)

-Description of concept and implementation.
+It consists of a description of the concept and its implementation.

 ### Prerequisites
 What things you need to install the software and how to install them